hossainsmshakib/GoBalancer/README.md

 ```

 ## Example Request
-Once the load balancer is running, send a request using curl:
+Once GoBalancer is running, send a request using curl:
 ```sh
 $ curl http://localhost:3000
 ```